 This distributed architecture ensures DNS queries are optimized across the entire request path.

-How Long Does a DNS Cache Entry Remain Valid?
+How Long Does DNS Cache Last?

 DNS cache duration depends on the TTL value defined by the domain’s authoritative DNS servers.
 TTL can range from a few seconds to several days.